-Amargosa Valley is a blue-collar town, with 40.58% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Amargosa Valley is a town of service providers, sales and office workers, and farmers, fishers, or foresters.
-There are especially a lot of people living in Amargosa Valley who work in office and administrative support (16.60%), farm management occupations (16.60%), and maintenance occupations (9.70%).
+Because occupations involving physical labor dominate the local economy, Amargosa Valley is generally considered to be a blue-collar town.
+54.42% of the Amargosa Valley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Amargosa Valley is a town of sales and office workers, farmers, fishers, or foresters, and construction workers and builders.
+There are especially a lot of people living in Amargosa Valley who work in farm management occupations (23.36%), office and administrative support (18.81%), and food service (10.23%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Amargosa Valley is worth considering.